N0ciple/pykefcontrol/README.md

 # (output example) >>> 136900
 ```

+**Information polling**

 #### Advanced features
-This function is used internally by pykefcontrol and return a json output with a lot of informations.
-You might want to use them to get extra information such as the artwork/album cover URL, wich does not have a dedicated function _yet_ in pykefcontrol.
+This function is used internally by pykefcontrol and returns a JSON output with a lot of information.
+You might want to use them to get extra information such as the artwork/album cover URL, which does not have a dedicated function _yet_ in pykefcontrol.

 ```python
 # Get currently playing media information